Undergraduate Course: Mathematics for the Natural Sciences 1a (MATH08072)

 Functions: the circular, hyperbolic and logarithmic functions and their inverses.

 Sets, counting and probability.

-Random variables, discrete and continuous probability distributions.
+Random variables, discrete and continuous probability distributions; the central limit theorem.

-Complex numbers: Basic operations, Cartesian, polar form.
+Complex numbers: Basic operations, cartesian, polar form.

 Basic vector algebra; scalar product, vector product, triple product and geometry.